DO IT YOURSELF

 Your water kefir loves fructose.
 This is abundant in all types of sugar.
-Household sugar, cane sugar or even dextrose ensure a miraculous increase in the number of crystals.
-After a few runs, your kefir will be in top form.
-It produces a lot of crystals and is getting faster and faster.
+Caster sugar, cane sugar or even dextrose ensure a miraculous increase in the number of crystals.
+After a few runs, your kefir will be in top shape.
+It produces lots of crystals and is getting faster and faster.

-This is when you should put a little crystal world in your fridge.
+This is when you should start setting some crystal aside in your fridge.
 Take a small jar with 2 tablespoons of sugar and fresh water and place the excess crystals there.
 Put the jar in the refrigerator.
 You now have a backup for your kefir production or a wonderful gift for friends.
 Once a month, give your kefir a new culture medium and repeat the process described above so that it gets new water and sugar.

-How many tubers do I need for how much water?
+How many crystals do I need for how much water?

 As a guide, one tablespoon of crystals per liter of water.
 Once your kefir has settled in, it will multiply its crystals very quickly.
 Therefore, proceed as described above and remove crystals regularly.

 Can my water kefir crystals come into contact with metal?

 Which dried fruit is suitable?
 Can I also use fresh fruit?

 While with kombucha the addition of fruit serves the taste, with kefir it has a nutritional function.
 The crystals need nitrogen, which they find in dried fruit.
 In principle, any dried fruit is suitable, but it should be organic & unsulphurized, as sulfur inhibits fermentation.